GuilhermeFriedrich/GuilhermeFriedrich/README.md

 ###

-<p align="left">I'm a software developer with a curiosity for learning and improving.
-I focus on writing clean and reusable code, I enjoy collaborating and sharing knowledge with my friends.
-Focused on my career in the banking sector, I also enjoy devising my own solutions for everyday challenges.
-In addition, I am committed to enhancing my skills on LeetCode to refine my problem-solving abilities.</p>
+<p align="left">I am a software developer with a strong curiosity to learn and grow.
+I focus on writing clean and efficient code, always looking for reusable solutions.
+I enjoy collaborating and sharing knowledge with my colleagues.
+While I am focused on my career in the software development sector, I also like creating my own solutions for everyday challenges.
+Additionally, I am committed to enhancing my skills on LeetCode to refine my problem-solving abilities and tackle complex challenges.</p>

 ###